VadimGouskov/pretty-grid/README.md

 ## Docs

-The full documentation can be found at ...
+The full documentation can be found [here](https://github.com/VadimGouskov/pretty-grid/wiki)